RAJA-072/Bloomia_Flower_Recognition-ML/README.md

 ## Project Overview 🌼🌷

 Bloomify Flower Recognition is a machine learning project designed to classify various flower species based on images.
-Utilizing deep learning techniques, this project aims to identify flowers accurately and efficiently, providing a valuable tool for flower enthusiasts, researchers, and gardeners.
+Utilizing machine learning techniques, this project aims to identify flowers accurately and efficiently, providing a valuable tool for flower enthusiasts, researchers, and gardeners.

 ## Dataset 🌹🌻